JimyKalal/Resume_Builder_Project/README.md

-# Resume_Builder_Project
+# Resume Builder

-A responsive web application that allows users to create, customize, and download professional resumes in PDF format.
+A simple, responsive web app to create and customize professional resumes with live preview.

+## Features
+- Form-based resume input
+- Live preview
+- Mobile-friendly design

+## Tech Stack
+HTML | CSS | JavaScript

+## How to Use
+1. Clone the repo
+2. Open index.html in a browser
+3. Enter your details to build your resume